prabha1729/Multi-Label-Movie-Genre-Prediction/README.md

 improve the performance of the model
 - Custom feature engineering would be deemed successful only if the model performs better than the model of part 2

+## Execution

+Upload train.csv ,test.csv and jupter notebooks to [Google Colab](https://colab.research.google.com/) .After running for each notebook for certain time say (50 mins)
+a file with extension .csv will be generated containg the predictions of given test data(test.csv)